-MUSC 1490 Applied Music - Instrumental: Percussion 1 credit: 0.5 hours lab/week
+MUSC 1490 Applied Music - Instrumental: Percussion

 Private instruction in instrumental music.
 The class is focused on developing the technical and performance abilities of students at any level and any interest.
 This class may be of special interest to students who are planning to teach music classes at any level as it will give them the opportunity for greater understanding and development of their instrument.
 Recommended entry skills/knowledge: College level reading and writing skills.
 (Prerequisites: None).